jjprevite/learning/twilio.md

 - [ ] Join the Impact Corps!

 ## Notes
+#### January 8th, 2018
+- finally figured out how to use the statusCallback parameter for the 'Message Delivered?' quest - big win!
+Now working on deleting a message.

 #### January 6th, 2018
 - made some progress on Twilio Quest.
 Still getting stuck with statusCallback but learning more.